 PD Dr. Peter Fornaro

-Lecturer (Digital Humanities Lab)
+Research associate (Digital Humanities Lab)

+Fornaro is Head Research Projects at the Digital Humanities Lab.
 With his scientific background in electrical engineering and physics, he worked, among others, for NASA.
 Thanks to his many years of experience in humanities research, Fornaro masters the conception and implementation of interdisciplinary research projects from scratch.
 As a trained scientific photographer, he experienced the change of the photographic image from the analogue to the digital domain in detail.

 This vast range of experience not only allows him to develop new, innovative solutions but also allows him to conduct a profound transdisciplinary dialogue.
 With a doctorate in experimental physics, he was habilitated at the University of Basel's humanities faculty.

 In his research, Fornaro focuses on visual media and the linking of digital infrastructures with digital curation and collection management.
 This connection is key to making our cultural memory available for research and contributing to the successful digital transformation of our society, in which tradition and heritage go hand in hand with technology and innovation.

 Fornaro is a member of the following organizations:

 - Member of the International Council of Museums ICOM